juice-shop/multi-juicer/examples/aws/aws.md

 # Example Setup with AWS

-**WARNING:** The Ressources created in this guid will cost about \$70.00/month.
-The actual price might depend on its usage, but make sure to delete the ressoruces as described in Step 5 Deinstallation when you do not need them anymore.
+**WARNING:** The resources created in this guide will cost about \$70.00/month.
+The actual price might depend on its usage, but make sure to delete the resources as described in Step 5 Deinstallation when you do not need them anymore.

 ## Prerequisites